hakichris/Space-Travelers-hub-Group-project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Space-Travellers-hub<a name="about-project"></a>
+# 📖 Space Travellers' Hub<a name="about-project"></a>

-**Space-Travellers-hub** Is a web application built with react and redux and spaceXAPI.
+**Space Travellers' Hub** Is a web application built with react and redux and spaceXAPI.
 Users can view rockets and missions and create resrvations.

 ## 🛠 Built With <a name="built-with"></a>